 When it comes to staying on top of your finances there are few things that can have such a lasting impact as your credit history.
-Many people have heard the terms “credit report” and “credit score” before, but not everyone knows exactly what each means, and few are privy to the important details that make up each.
+Many people have heard the terms “credit report” and “credit score” before and many of you know what is a good credit score, but not everyone knows exactly what each means, and few are privy to the important details that make up each.
 The fact is, having good credit is critical for anyone that would at some point like to get a loan, credit card, buy a house or car, rent an apartment, or even get a job.
 By keeping on top of your credit history you can rest easy knowing that others view you in a positive light financially.

 One of the most confusing aspects for many people is the credit score.
 While you probably know that it’s important to have a high score you may not know exactly what makes up your score.
 Put simply, your credit score is a numeric representation of your credit history.
 While credit history and score are not the same, they are invariably tied to one another.
 In other words, it is unlikely that someone with bad credit history will have a good credit score or that someone with a great credit history will have a low score.

 The credit score you will typically concern yourself with is the FICO score.
 Your FICO score will be directly affected by anything that has impact on your credit and your score will fluctuate over time based on the additions and subtractions to your credit history.
 Everyone starts without credit and it must be built from scratch.
 Establishing credit can be as simple as taking out a loan or obtaining a credit card.
 Those are good things for your credit, but unfortunately you can start off on the wrong foot.
 Make a late utility bill payment or miss a credit card bill and you’re establishing credit, but in a bad way.

 As you continue to make payments on time your credit score will increase.
 But there’s more to your credit score than simply making payments on time.
 In fact, your credit score is essentially broken down as follows:

 - Total Amounts Owed 30%